It is a type of supraglottic airway.

 Brimacombe refutes this claim.
 These maneuvers not only aid insertion but also increase morbidity.
 If available, a second operator can apply a jaw thrust maneuver.

-This moves the tongue forward and out of the way and also prevents compression of the epiglottis.
+This moves the tongue forward and out of the way and prevents compression of the epiglottis.
 If a second operator is not available, a tongue depressor or even laryngoscopy can be used to reposition the tongue.

 Another maneuver for difficult positioning is to stand facing the patient.
 This can facilitate placement because the dominant hand action is now “forward” rather than “backward.”